Social media images are harder to make than you might think.

 LinkedIn Post Images

 Uploading an image to LinkedIn from your phone or computer?
-Here’s the best sizes to use when adding images to your posts.
+Here are the best sizes to use when adding images to your posts.

 Google My Business Image Sizes